IBMDeveloperUK/Java-Containers101/labs/Lab_2.md

 `$env:LOG_LEVEL="OFF"`

+Spring will pick up this environment in the [application.properties](../src/main/resources/application.properties) file and turn off all the loggers we are not interested in.

 Next, make sure that you are in the `java-containers101/docker` directory.
 To have an estimate of how long it takes to start-up our application in consecutive runs, we can run our application without CDS 10 times:

 On Linux/Mac using zsh: